mathewsbinny/mathewsbinny/README.md

 ### Projects in Progress

 ##### GGC Walking Trails & Fitness Web App
-- *Mobile-friendly web app created for a client using a MERN stack (MongoDB, Express, React, Node.js) and styled using material-UI and Bootstrap CSS, and integration of Google Maps API for live-trail overlays*
+- *Mobile-friendly web app created for a client using a MERN stack (MongoDB, Express, React, Node.js) and styled using Bootstrap CSS, and integration of Google Maps API for live-trail overlays*

 ##### Workout Tracker Web App
  - *Web app created for personal workout tracking using a MERN stack (MongoDB, Express, React, Node.js).
 Current iteration focused on adding user authentication through use of JSON Web Tokens.*